Rohit24-code/Zara-clone/README.md

 ## Getting Started

-This project was built using HTML5, CSS3, JavaScript.
+This project was built using React,Material-Ui.
 It is an e-commerce web application and for running on your local environment you should follow these guidelines.

 ### Prerequisites